 continue straight on along Munniken weg, for more than 1 km.
 At traffic lights, cross the west ring road of Veenendaal.
 About 100 m after these traffic lights, turn first right into Dahlia straat.

-cycle downhill to the end of Dahlia straat, and turn left just before the supermarket, along Panhuis.
+cycle downhill along Dahlia straat, and turn left just before the supermarket, along Panhuis.
 Food: in the supermarket, or 5 minutes later in the town centre.

 cycle straight on along Panhuis, then Zand straat, into the town centre.
 This is the old east-west road into Veenendaal.